cwise24/snopsy/docs/module1/3_Linux.rst

   :wq              { write quit; saves and quits vi }
   :q               { quit vi }
   :q!              { quit and do not save }
+  :set paste       { paste mode; will help to paste content }

 Directories